nanosonde/sip2rtsp/README.md

 ![block_diagram](./docs/sip2rtsp_block_diagram.svg)

+## Credits
+The whole docker setup is based on the docker setup from the [FRIGATE project](https://github.com/blakeblackshear/frigate).
+So all credits concerning the docker setup belongs to them.

 ## Features
-* a SIP peer is called via baresip if the RTSP backchannel received the RTSP SETUP request, hangup on RTSP TEARDOWN request or connection is closed
+* a SIP peer is called via baresip if the RTSP backchannel receives the RTSP SETUP request and hangs up on receiving a RTSP TEARDOWN request or connection is closed.
 * Incoming SIP calls (SIP RINGING) trigger ONVIF events, e.g. doorbell event message.
 Currently only ONVIF pullpoint subscription is supported.
 * well-known baresip SIP client is used to handle calls to and from the SIP video doorbell
-* A SIP video doorbell could be easily created by using just some video-only camera combined with an two-way audio-only doorphone that is based on SIP or is using some SIP adapter that connects to an analogue two-way audio-only doorphone
+* A SIP video doorbell could be easily created by just using any video-only camera combined with a two-way audio-only doorphone that is based on SIP or is using some SIP adapter that connects to an analogue two-way audio-only doorphone
+* Everything is running in a docker container.
+No need to setup everything manually.
+* A single YAML config file which controls all main aspects of the RTSP server an the ONVIF server

 ## Requirements